-Most companies are interested in maps with polygons or shapefiles.
-Postal code polygons can give more information about the exact boundaries of a certain area.
-These boundaries are drawn by adding a great amount of points that are connected to each other.
+Companies are often most interested in maps which use polygons or shapefiles to define various boundaries.
+Postal code polygons, for example, can plot the exact boundaries of numerous postal codes across a country or area.
+These boundaries are formed when great quantities of singular points are connected to each-other across a map.

 Drawing a polygon on a map requires a dataset with specific geometry (GEOM).
 Geometry is more complex when you're dealing with polygons because — unlike drawing simple points — drawing polygons requires many connections between points which are all described with their own latitude and longitude values.
 For this reason, the geometry of a polygon normally contains a very long set of characters.